The Norwegian Forest Cat Rescue

-Adopting a cat will involve a home check made by our welfare officers or a responsible breeder from the area where new owners reside.
+Adopting a cat may involve a home check made by our welfare officers or a responsible breeder from the area where new owners reside.

 There will be an adoption agreement to sign.

-We ask for a donation of £200 per cat to help towards the veterinary expenses and welfare costs for cats in need.
+We ask for a donation of £200 per cat to help towards the veterinary expenses and welfare costs for cats in serious need.

 Welfare officers will be available for advice, guidance and support for the lifetime duration of any cat placed by the Norwegian Forest Cat Society.